djo155/analysis_pipeline/README.md

 ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼1
 • SPM image IO is not very friendly with network file system, this may be a cause of slow down if too many parallel instances exist.
 • source /sw/bin/init.sh is only need for OSX. fink is used to install a version of readlink that is consistent with linux.

+#Quick Start Guide
+### Common options
+The basic options are those which I’ve found that most people use most frequently.
+They’ve been taken from scripts used from analyses that we have performed.
+For clarity I’ve used the image extensions in the examples, but they are not necessary.

+-func data func 4D : Proceeded by the 4D functional data (EPI or spiral). -t1 im t1 : Proceeded by the highres structural image (T1 weighted).

+-reg info : Optional, specified to use existing structural analysis folder.
+Proceeded by the structural analysis directory. -design : Proceeded by a Matlab .mat file of the design matrix.
+The internal structure is that specified by SPM.

+-spm contrast : Proceeded by an SPM contrast file (.m file).

+-output extension Analysis : Proceed by the extension that will be used for the output.
+It combined the name specified by -func data and append a ”.” plus whatever extensions. ”+” characters will be prepended in the case the directory exists. e.g func 4D.Analysis.

+-model name ModelName : Proceed by a name.
+A folder, ModelName.spm will be created in the output directory, this contains the final SPM analysis.

+-motion : No arguments.
+This options indicates to the pipeline to include motion regressors first level model.

+-tr : Proceeded by a number.
+The number is the TR from the acquisition sequence in seconds(time between time points). -deleteVolumes : Proceeded by an integer.
+The number of volumes to be deleted from the beginning of the time series.

+### Running Structural Analysis
+I typically run the structural analyses as a separate stage.
+This is done for 2 reasons: 1) To be able to QC the registration prior to proceeding with first level models.
+2) With multiple functional tasks, each can just reference (and link to) this analysis.
+This saves a lot of computation time.
+Before running, please see the notes on orientation below.
+Orientation of the images are assumed to be handled in advance and is not accounted for in these scripts.
+To run the structural analysis, analysis_pipeline.sh -struct_only -t1 subjectID struct t1.nii.gz -output extension struct only

+### Notes on Orientation
+Generally speaking the orientation should be that which matches the MNI template.
+This is the common orientation used by FSL and SPM.
+This sometimes differs from what’s output by DICOM converters.
+For example, Freesurfer’s mri convert tool.
+To re-orient the image I use fslreorient2std, this does require properly set NIFTI headers.
+Note that the orientation labels for an image will be displayed along side the image in FSLView.
+￼￼￼￼￼￼￼￼￼￼￼￼￼￼3

+Radiological vs Neurological
+***PLEASE BE VERY CAREFUL with left/right orientation.
+Although, to my knowledge, FSL handles the Radiological vs Neurological orientation internally and is accounted for in all tools, this may not be the case for all tools.
+By default, we convert everything into Radiological format upon reconstruction. ***CAUTION*** should be take when doing this since it may not be evident when done incorrectly.
+Refer to http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils for more details.

+### Checking your data
+The following commands assume that you are in the analysis directory.
+I use FSLView to overlay and check images.
+Let’s first check to see if the brain extraction worked. fslview struct/orig struct/brain fnirt
+If you’d like to view the difference FNIRT adds to the brain mask you can overlay both brains, fslview struct/orig struct/brain struct/brain fnirt Let’s check the structural to MNI space registration, fslview ${FSLDIR}/data/standard/MNI152_T1_2mm reg/highres2standard_warped.nii.gz Checking tissue segmentation, fslview struct/orig struct/brain fnirt seg.nii.gz Checking subcortical segmentation, fslview struct/orig struct/first all fast firstseg.nii.gz